mdabrowski1990/uds/docs/source/pages/knowledge_base/segmentation.rst

 .. seealso:: Only the typical use case of :ref:`Flow Control <knowledge-base-can-flow-control>` was described here.
-    Check :ref:`Flow Status <knowledge-base-can-flow-status>` parameter and meaning of its values to study less likely use case scenarios.
+    Check :ref:`Flow Status <knowledge-base-can-flow-status>` parameter and meaning of its values to study less likely scenarios.

 .. _knowledge-base-packets-desegmentation:

 Packets Desegmentation
 ----------------------
-Desegmentation is a reverse process to a `message segmentation`_.
+Desegmentation is an unambiguous operation which is the reverse process to a `message segmentation`_.
 It transforms one or more :ref:`UDS packets <knowledge-base-uds-packet>` into a :ref:`diagnostic message <knowledge-base-diagnostic-message>`.

+.. note:: There are many ways to segment a diagnostic message into CAN packets, but there is always only one correct way
+    to perform desegmentation and decode a diagnostic message out of CAN Packets.